 • Using Social Media and Online Video Applications, with Added Peer Tutoring Support, for Classroom and Lab-Based Instruction in Two-Year and Certificate CTE Programs at NTID.
 Support will be given to instructors to explore new uses of social media and online video applications.
 Also, video camera with remote control capability will be used to support lab-based instruction in the NTID Performing Arts Technical Certificate Program.
 Simon Ting, an instructional developer for NTID’s Information Services, is the principal investigator.

 In addition to the state grants, other grants have been awarded from Ronald D. Dodge Memorial Endowment Fund supporting research and development efforts:

 • Graphic Storytelling as Part of the Classroom Curriculum for Deaf Students.
 This project is an experiment to see if student comprehension of curricular materials is improved when course materials and information is presented in a graphics-based, sequential storytelling style as opposed to text-based curricular materials.
 This project will explore the impact of visual clarity and visual organization of information.
 The projected result will be an improvement in comprehension and application of course materials to student learning efforts in the classroom.
-Kurt Stoskopf, assistant professor in NTID’s Arts & Imaging Studies Department, will direct this project.
+Kurt Stoskopf, assistant professor in NTID’s Visual Communications Studies Department, will direct this project.

 • Online Technologies to Facilitate Access for Deaf and Hard-of-Hearing Students in Lab Courses.
 An experiment to use a blend of face-to-face and online activities to increase the amount of peer learning, and providing opportunities for deaf and hard-of-hearing students to interact on an equal basis with hearing students in lab settings.
 Harvey Pough, professor in RIT’s School of Life Sciences, will direct this project.